davegallant/vpngate/README.md

 ## Windows

-On Windows, install OpenVPN 2.5.x from the [official website](https://openvpn.net/community-downloads/).
+On Windows, install OpenVPN from the [official website](https://openvpn.net/community-downloads/).

-You also need to download an extract the Windows release from the relevant Github release.
+As there is no installer at the moment, you will need to download and extract the Windows release from the relevant Github release.

-Open Command Prompt(cmd.exe) *as Administrator*, and run vpngate.exe
+Once the release is tracted, open Command Prompt(cmd.exe) *as Administrator*, and run vpngate.exe from the location where it was extracted.

-### from source
+### Build from source

 Ensure that [go](https://golang.org/doc/install) is installed.